005401/psss_processing/README.md

 - SARFE10-PSSS055:FPICTURE.spectrum (The spectrum, calculated after manipulating the original image)
 - SARFE10-PSSS055:FPICTURE.processing_parameters (The processing parameters used to manipulate the image)

-The manipulated image (rotated and thresholded) is not included in the output stream, but is available for inspection via the /image REST endpoint (returns a PNG image).
+The manipulated image (rotated and thresholded) is not included in the output stream.

 The setting with which to manipulate the image can be set via the REST Api - either directly using HTTP calls (curl), or by using the provided Python client.